slatedocs/slate/source/includes/_websocket_api.md

 ```

 ## Positions
-**positions** Channel provides updates for change in position.
-Need to pass list of product symbols while subscribing.
+Channel provides updates for change in position.
+Need to pass list of product symbols while subscribing. these updates are provided only on change of position.

 ```
 // Position update